jbinto/jbinto.ca-ansible-playbook/README.md

 From here, it's time to continue with a Capistrano deployment, e.g. [rails4-sample-app-capistrano](https://github.com/jbinto/rails4-sample-app-capistrano).

+It should be as sample as `cap staging deploy`.

 ### Adding a new Rails site

 TODO, but basically clone `roles/site-bikeways` and add the new role to `build-server.yml`